JosephLai241/URS/.github/CONTRIBUTING.md

 ## Community

-If the `issues` tab does not suffice, you can email me at [urs_project@protonmail.](mailto:urs_project@protonmail.com) if you have additional comments, suggestions, or questions about this project.
+If the `issues` tab does not suffice, you can email me at [urs_project@protonmail.][URS Project Protonmail] if you have additional comments, suggestions, or questions about this project.

 - If you know the answer (or a better solution to an existing answer) to a question that was listed in the `Issues` tab, feel free to contribute.